 Hint: Enter a hint that will be visible as a blue 'i' icon.
 This is recommended for numeric, currency & date to demonstrate how data should be entered.

 Required: If checked, this field must be filled in or the project request cannot move forward.

 WARNING: The field type must match exactly or it will not map.
-For Multiple CheckBox or Dropdown, the list order MUST be exactly the same in the Project Custom Field and the Project Request Custom field.
+For multiple checkboxes or dropdowns, the list order MUST be exactly the same in the project custom field & the project request custom field.

 Active: Checked by default.
 It designates this field as an active field that will be available to be placed on a project request form.